Brooklyn Independent Program

 Learning should never be stagnant.
 At Brooklyn Independent, we are committed to creating learning opportunities with a focus on: project based learning, working collaboratively in group settings, in-depth unit study, and curricula that prioritizes and builds student voice to build the next generation of DOERS.

-Literacy instruction with a focus on Socratic Seminars
+Humanities instruction with a focus on Socratic Seminar

 Exploratory Math culminating in Algebra by 8th grade